 How much water does a green hydrogen plant require?

-Approximately 9 liters of purified water are needed per kilogram of hydrogen produced theoretically.
+Approximately 9 liters of purified water are needed per kilogram of hydrogen produced.
 Including water treatment reject streams and cooling systems, total consumption reaches 20-30 liters per kilogram.
 A 100 tonne/year plant therefore requires roughly 2-3 million liters annually.

 Which electrolyzer technology is best for green hydrogen production?